talhavawda/student-lab-sectioning/ifs-solver/Readme.md

 TODO: new updated input data XML file should not replace old one - create separate ones for each modified Students file

 TODO: courses data for 2021-Sem2-CAES-Wvl.
-Up to BIOL234 done, and all first year courses done
+Up to BIOL234 done, and all first year and second year courses done

 TODO: Create a Main.py script where we can set the name of the problem instance in one place, and which lets us choose which of the other script's we'd like to run, and can pass in the name of the problem instance to their main methods